 PEPS is distributed as a Docker container to simplify the installation.

 Docker is an open-source project that automates the deployment of applications inside software containers, by providing an additional layer of abstraction and automation of operating-system-level virtualization on Linux.
 Allows you to “package” the application with all their surroundings and dependencies in a container that can be moved to any Linux system with cgroups support in the kernel, and also provides an environment for managing containers.

-You need Digital Ocean Droplet with Ubuntu 14.04 x64 and installed Docker program.
+You need Ubuntu 14.04 x64 and installed Docker program.
 System requirements: